vaskoGut/Learning/README.md

      }
     ```
    **Let** - can be reasigned.
    **Const** - can't be reasigned.
+But objects , arrays declared with const can be still muated.

    ***Hoisting***:
     - var: Hoisted and initialized with undefined (can be accessed before declaration)
-    - let/const: Hoisted but not initialized
+    - let/const: while lest and const are hosted but stay in Tempora Dead Zonekl

     Const doesn't make object immutable.
 You still can change properties of that object

+   ***Block scope*** - block scope means that a variable declared with let or const is only accessible inside the neareast pair  curly braces {} like in an if statement or loop

 3. ### arrow function explanation